Chabadnik/Dynamic-Live-Plot/README.md

 5 - steal
 6 - idle

-read -p "Enter the numbers that correlate with which fields you wish to see over time (separated by commas) --> " fields
+Enter the numbers that correlate with which fields you wish to see over time (separated by commas) -->
 ```

 Type the fields that you wish to plot over time.
 For example if you wish to see a plot user and idle over time, type `1,6`.